Settings

 - Failover Mechanism: Supports fallback and retry if a secret is missing.

-- Auditing: All secret access is logged for traceability.
+- Auditing: All secret access is logged in system logs for traceability.

 Access Path: Account → Settings → Volt